 2019 YKSC 10 (“Carlock”).

-Khaled practises mining law, and is the Co-lead of the firm's Mining Group.
+Khaled practises mining law and is the Co-Leader of the firm's Mining Group.
 He provides legal support for mineral exploration activities and mine development and operations.
-He advises on acquisitions and dispositions of mines and ...
+He advises on acquisitions and dispositions of mines ...

 Chat has a broad corporate and securities law practice, with a particular focus on mergers and acquisitions, corporate governance and corporate finance.
 Chat advises clients on a wide range of domestic and international ...